erionjashari/HTML-CSS-JS-EJ/README.md

 This repo houses my HTML, CSS, and JavaScript code.
-This is the code I learn in write while enrolled in this Digtal School Corse.
+This is the code I learn in write while enrolled in this Digital School Corse.

 Here is the typical convention that I use when writing HTML: